 Is one day enough for Cuyahoga Valley National Park?

-Yes, for a first visit to Cuyahoga Valley National Park, one day is enough.
+Yes.
+For a first visit to Cuyahoga Valley National Park, one day is enough.
 You can see the park’s best-known highlights without rushing if you stay in the Brandywine, Ledges, Peninsula, and Towpath area.
 Save other waterfalls like Bridal Veil Falls, Blue Hen Falls, and Buttermilk Falls for longer trips.

 What should I skip if I’m short on time?